-Diabetes mellitus refers to a group of diseases that affect how your body uses blood sugar (glucose).
-Glucose is vital to your health because it's an important source of energy for the cells that make up your muscles and tissues.
-It's also your brain's main source of fuel.
+Diabetes mellitus refers to a group of diseases that affect how the body uses blood sugar (glucose).
+Glucose is an important source of energy for the cells that make up the muscles and tissues.
+It's also the brain's main source of fuel.

 Chronic diabetes conditions include type 1 diabetes and type 2 diabetes.
-Potentially reversible diabetes conditions include prediabetes — when your blood sugar levels are higher than normal, but not high enough to be classified as diabetes — and gestational diabetes, which occurs during pregnancy but may resolve after the baby is delivered.
+Potentially reversible diabetes conditions include prediabetes and gestational diabetes.
+Prediabetes happens when blood sugar levels are higher than normal.
+But the blood sugar levels aren't high enough to be called diabetes.
+And prediabetes can lead to diabetes unless steps are taken to prevent it.
+Gestational diabetes happens during pregnancy.
+But it may go away after the baby is born.

-Some of the signs and symptoms of type 1 and type 2 diabetes are:
+Some of the symptoms of type 1 diabetes and type 2 diabetes are:

-- Presence of ketones in the urine (ketones are a byproduct of the breakdown of muscle and fat that happens when there's not enough available insulin)
+- Presence of ketones in the urine.
+Ketones are a byproduct of the breakdown of muscle and fat that happens when there's not enough available insulin.

-- Frequent infections, such as gums or skin infections and vaginal infections
+- Getting a lot of infections, such as gum, skin and vaginal infections.

 When to see a doctor